OTDR Testing in OFC Projects: What EPC Teams Must Know

 Reading an OTDR Trace

 The OTDR trace shows distance on X-axis and signal level (dB) on Y-axis.
-Events appear as: (1) Steps down = loss at splice/connector.
-(2) Spikes up then down = reflection (connector/break).
-(3) End of fiber = sharp drop to noise floor.
-Each event is measured in dB loss.
+Steps down indicate loss at splices/connectors.
+Spikes up then down indicate reflection.
+End of fiber shows sharp drop to noise floor.

 More Insights